norzarifah/WQD7007-group-project/README.md

 ## What is the timeline of the project?

 ## What is your target audience?
+The targte audience, for this project, is anyone who is trying to enable more, better & quicker insights to be derived from data collection, storage & processing systems working in 'big' data domain(s).

 ## What is your target platform (i.e. how will it be delivered)?

 ## What are your personal goals in building this project?

 ## References
-<a name="1">1: </a>Energy sector includes companies involved in the exploration and development of oil or gas reserves, oil and gas drilling and refining, or integrated power utility companies including renewable energy and coal.
+- <a name="1">1: </a>Energy sector includes companies involved in the exploration and development of oil or gas reserves, oil and gas drilling and refining, or integrated power utility companies including renewable energy and coal.
+- <a name="2">2: </a>[Big Data Management Canvas: A Reference Model for Value Creation from Data](https://www.researchgate.net/publication/331679781_Big_Data_Management_Canvas_A_Reference_Model_for_Value_Creation_from_Data)